-As a student, and now a parent, who's attended many dance schools, I've noticed some practices that I want to point out are deceptive and made me want to DROP OUT of those schools.
-So I am going to lay it on the line for all dance studios out there:
+As a student, and now a parent, who’s attended many dance schools, I’ve noticed some practices that I want to point out are deceptive and made me want to drop out of those schools.
+So I am going to lay it on the line (worst and best practices of website pricing) for all dance studios out there:

-- REGISTRATION FEES: Please make sure that if you have a SEMESTER registration fee that it is clearly marked and clearly understood if it is for every semester, or whether each new semester has a registration fee.
-I have actually gone to schools where the classes were one price but then there was a "hidden" registration fee.
+1. Registration fees: Please make sure that if you have a semester registration fee it is clearly marked and clearly understood if it is for every semester, or whether each new semester has a registration fee.
+I have actually gone to schools where the classes were one price but then there was a “hidden” registration fee.

-- OVER PROMISE, UNDER DELIVER: Don't over promise what I will learn and how long it will take for me to learn it.
-As a current parent, I have been told how quickly my 5 year old daughter will be ready for competitions!
-As an adult student, I've been told that I will be able to Salsa like a pro in no time flat.
+2. Over promise, under deliver: Don’t over promise what I will learn and how long it will take for me to learn it.
+As a current parent, I have been told how quickly my 5-year-old daughter will be ready for competitions!
+As an adult student, I’ve been told that I will be able to Salsa like a pro in no time flat.
 How can any school possibly promise that without seeing my ability first?